Zacks7348/RLRDecoder/README.md

 # RLRDecoder - Rocket League Replay Decoder
 This library is meant to be used to decode [Rocket League](https://www.rocketleague.com/) replay files.

-The goal is to develop a python replay decoder libraary capable of decoding all replay attributes and perform CRC checks
+The goal is to develop a python replay decoder library capable of decoding all replay attributes and perform CRC checks

 # Installation